AMKuperus/DutchSecOSA2018/readme.md

 The code used for this lesson is part of a bigger package used for CyberBorg:Engine, one of DutchSec's projects.
 This code contains loads of comments to explain what happens in the code for new programmers to learn how to program on Go.

+You can view the code by opening it in your favorite editor like Atom/Spacemacs/Sublime/notepad++/VisualStudio/.

 This code should be seen as a good start to build your own first Go-app.
 Reuse some of this code, or just use it as a example.

 Following the -> in the code's comments will give a idea on the route the code takes when run.